 Customer expectations are higher than ever at every part of the journey, with the speed at which they get through that journey being paramount.
 Jonathan Bowers, MD, UKFast did a talk titled ‘The Psychology of Speed in Ecommerce’ where he informed us that consumers “will wait for live chat for 45 seconds” and have a “want it now” attitude.
 Jonathan explained that our brains remember the first moment and last moment of any shopping experience – landing page and shopping cart, so retailers better be sure the experience of getting there was as quick and painless as possible if they want to stay in the good books.
 Essentially, speed = happy customers.

 Give Customers the Right Message at the Right Time Through the Right Channel

 Easy, right?
 In principle yes, in practice, not so much.
-The consumer is a fickle, complicated beast that can change their mind or behaviour in an instant.
+The consumer is a fickle, complicated beast that can change their mind or behavior in an instant.
 Understanding their intention when interacting with your brand online or in-store is tricky enough, then putting the perfect product in front of them that meets their expectations at that exact time is the next challenge.

 Skip Fidura, Strategy & Insight Director, DotMailer expressed the importance of the timely nature of messaging, “The consumer wants us to be where they want to be, when they want to be there, delivering what they want to hear in a format that is convenient to them at that moment.”
 Skip’s stat of 5x more people reading the subject line than actually opening the email highlights the importance of making sure communication is delivered when the consumer is wanting/expecting it and really nailing subject lines.